Our Board of Directors comprises a non-executive chairman, seven non-executive directors and the Managing Director.

-Mr Andrew Cairns has extensive experience in the water industry, having served on the Board of Coliban Water and as Chair of Western Water.
-His professional career has spanned a number of industries in Australia and internationally, including manufacturing, telecommunications and finance.
-Andrew is a strong believer in the importance of corporate social responsibility.
-As CEO of Haven Home Safe he works collaboratively with government, public and private partners to help prevent homelessness in Victoria.
+Mr Andrew Cairns has extensive experience in the water industry, having served on the Board and as Chair of Coliban Water and as Chair of Western Water.
+His professional career has spanned several industries in Australia and internationally, including manufacturing, telecommunications and finance.
+Andrew is a strong believer in the importance of corporate social responsibility and working to strengthen community.
+As the Group CEO of Haven Home Safe, he works collaboratively with government, public and private partners to keep Victorians in safe, secure and affordable homes.

 Mr Cairns was appointed to the Melbourne Water Board on 1 October, 2021.